-- ns on what is known to make returns: lack of conception unintended consequences of net zero targets, lack of stemic risks or steps needed to mitigate. - ng data: data (past performance, defaults, recovery rates, up with assumptions of future expected returns.
-When uncertainty may render historical data less relevant to set ledge, data and transparency concerns are often higher capital markets. - able opportunities to invest: Institutional investors are portunities to invest in EMDEs. - bias, heightened risk perception vs actual risk, apathy to by the Overseas Development Institute (ODI) underlines compared to regulatory considerations.38 - such as board trustees and from the investment ho often prefer to consider investments they are more ulatory framework under which they operate and a decision makers. - contribution (DC) pension providers whereby there has nt fees to the lowest possible level. - uty may fail to incorporate risks of inaction.
-UKSIF esents significant financial risks and should be factored into the fiduciary duties of pension trustees.39
+Barrier category Additional detail Investor limitations Knowledge and resources: A shortfall in technical expertise and dedicated capacity; competing demands on time for decision makers and/or lack of time in governance processes; client appetite; restrictions on what is known to make returns; lack of conception of risk of financial system collapse; unintended consequences of net zero targets, lack of consideration of non-diversifiable systemic risks or steps needed to mitigate.
+Lack of historical and forward-looking data: data (past performance, defaults, recovery rates, correlations, etc) is crucial to come up with assumptions of future expected returns.
+When data exists, heightened sources of uncertainty may render historical data less relevant to set forward-looking expectations.
+Knowledge, data and transparency concerns are often higher in private markets assets vs public capital markets.
+Data and information gaps on available opportunities to invest: Institutional investors are often unaware of the alternative opportunities to invest in EMDEs.
+Investor biases and cultural factors Cultural factors such as status-quo bias, heightened risk perception vs actual risk, apathy to issues 'far away'.
+Recent research by the Overseas Development Institute (ODI) underlines the significance of cultural barriers compared to regulatory considerations.38 Risk aversion from decision makers such as board trustees and from the investment consultants informing their views, who often prefer to consider investments they are more familiar with, often linked to the regulatory framework under which they operate and a degree of familiarity bias from some decision makers.
+Competitive pressures in Defined Contribution (DC) pension providers whereby there has been a focus on reducing investment fees to the lowest possible level.
+Narrow interpretations of fiduciary duty may fail to incorporate risks of inaction.
+UKSIF emphasised that climate change presents significant financial risks and should be factored into the fiduciary duties of pension trustees.39